-The default value for this parameter is \$libdir.
-If the value is set to the empty string, the automatic path search is turned off.
+The default value for this parameter is '\$libdir'.
+If the value is set to an empty string, the automatic path search is turned off.

-This parameter can be changed at run time by superusers, but note that a setting done that way will only persist till the end of the client connection, so this method should be reserved for development purposes.
+This parameter can be changed at run time by superusers, but a setting done that way will only persist until the end of the client connection, so this method should be reserved for development purposes.
 The recommended way to set this parameter is in the postgresql.conf configuration file.